 WHAT MEMBERS RECEIVE

-• 8-10 pounds of freshly harvested, organically grown produce one day per week each week of the season.
+• Fresh harvested, organically grown produce one day per week each week of the season.
 (Exact amounts will vary depending upon the growing season, weather, etc.)

 • Free access to our year-round program of farm workshops.